wallabag/wallabagger/docs/index.md

 ## Requirements

 * [wallabag v2](https://wallabag.org) on server side.
-* Firefox or Chromium-based browser (Chrome, Vivaldi, Brave…)
+* Firefox or Chromium-based browser (Chrome, Vivaldi, Brave, Edge v48+…)

 ## How can I use it?